Electrical Safety Tips Explained

 - Do not bypass the circuit switch and operate the electric power tools by connecting and disconnecting the power cord.

-- Do not use electric power tools in wet conditions or damp locations unless tool is connected to a GFCI.
+- Do not use electric power tools in wet conditions or damp locations unless the tool is connected to a GFCI.

 - Do not clean electric power tools with flammable or toxic solvents.

-- Do not operate tools in an area containing explosive vapours or gases, unless they are intrinsically safe and only if you follow the manufacturer's guidelines.
+- Do not operate tools in an area containing explosive vapours or gases unless they are intrinsically safe and only if you follow the manufacturer's guidelines.

 What are some tips for working with electrical power cords?